5. 5 Candida (thrush) and skin problems

 Other skin problems

 Often these are relatively minor, like dry skin.
-But they can also be from an infection that your immune system is no longer strong enough to fight.
+They can also be from infections that your immune system can no longer fight.

 - BHIVA guidelines on the management of opportunistic infection in people living with HIV: The clinical management of candidiasis 2019 (2022 interim update)